caseyamcl/wosclient/README.md

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

 ## Testing